 - Study Subject: Fellowships are awarded in the field of Computer Science.
 Area of Research is Modeling and implementation of self-organising computing systems based on biological and artificial neural networks, and nanomagnetic systems.

-- Nationality: International students are eligible to apply for this scholarship programme.
+- Nationality: International students are eligible to apply for this application programme.

 Eligible Countries: International students are eligible to apply for this fellowship programme.